-Flowing from the climbs of the Pamir mountains, the ancient Oxus river flows across the fringe of Turkmenistan.
-Silk Road merchants travelling from the east would cross it on the way to Nisa and Mery, two market cities that now lie in the south of the country.
+With its source in the heart of the Pamir mountains, the Amu Darya river – the Oxus of ancient times – flows across the edge of Turkmenistan.
+Silk Road merchants travelling from the east would cross it on the way to Merv and Mary, two market cities that now lie in the south of the country.

-They would also have to cross the vast sprawl of the Karakum desert.
-Nowadays, these ‘black sands’ are beyond the call of the shouting tour guide.
-The secrets that are enveloped within its dunes are uncovered on our Turkmenistan tours.
+They would also have to cross the vast sprawl of the Karakum – meaning ‘black sands’ – desert.
+Nowadays, the secrets of its dunes are uncovered on our Turkmenistan tours.

 Things to do in Turkmenistan

 Find the Gates of Hell.
 The Darvaza gas crater offers a glimpse into the fiery bowels of the earth.
-This open wound of the Karakorum desert has been burning for other 40 years.
+This open wound of the Karakum desert has been burning for over forty years and must count as an alternative wonder of the world.
 Come and see it for yourself.

-Trek along mountain borders.
-The awe-inspiring Kopet-Dag Range forms Turkmenistan’s border with Iran.
-Mount Rizeh – its highest peak – towers above Ashgabat.
-This range beckons the curious traveller, and even boasts its own ski resort.
+Trek through mountains.
+The Kopet-Dag Range forms Turkmenistan’s border with Iran and its highest peak, Mount Rizeh, towers above the city of Ashgabat.
+This little-known range even boasts its own ski resort.

 Step into an episode of Planet Earth.
-Zemxem monitor lizards, jerboa, foxes, jackals, snakes, raptors, kulan ibex, Urial mountain goats, wild horses and prowling leopards.
-That’s more than enough for a prime-time Attenborough doc.
+Zemxem monitor lizards, jerboa, foxes, jackals, snakes, raptors, kulan ibex, Urial mountain goats, wild horses and prowling leopards all call Turkmenistan home.
+That’s more than enough for a prime-time Attenborough documentary.

 Embark on a Silk Road Tour

-As one of the safer countries in Central Asia, Turkmenistan is a great place to host Silk Road tours.
-Our expertise and handy contacts unlock the secrets that this authoritarian country largely keeps to itself.
+One of the least visited countries on earth, Turkmenistan is a siren for Silk Road tours.
+Our expertise can help you unlock the secrets that this mysterious country largely keeps to itself.

-If you want to visit Turkmenistan on a tailor-made tour, we are always eager to chat them over with you.
-Whether that begins with a cup of tea and a map – or a phone call overseas – we’d love to share our Turkmenistan travel advice and expertise with you.
+If you want to visit Turkmenistan on a tailor-made tour, we’d love to chat.
+Whether that means a telephone call or sitting down with a cup of tea and a map, we’d love to share our Turkmenistan travel advice and expertise with you.
 Please do get in touch.

 - 26 days